Pumpkin Bundt Cake With Cream Cheese Filling

 Either cover it with plastic wrap or use a cake dome to keep it from drying out.
 Remove it from the refrigerator about an hour before serving so it can come to room temperature.

-Yes, this cake freezes beautifully.
-Freeze the baked cake for up to three months and just thaw in the refrigerator overnight when ready to serve.
+For longer storage, freeze the baked cake for up to three months and just thaw in the refrigerator overnight when ready to serve.

 You can also freeze individual slices.
 Just wrap them in plastic wrap or put them in airtight containers for an easy treat later.

-Can I use homemade pumpkin puree?
+Can you use homemade pumpkin puree?

 Yes.
 You will need just less than two cups to mimic the 15 ounce can.
 However, using canned pumpkin gives you the most consistent results as homemade puree can have varying amounts of moisture.

-Can I use pumpkin pie spice?
+Can you use pumpkin pie spice?

 Yes.
 If you don’t want to use the mix of spices in the recipe, you can use 2½ teaspoons of pumpkin pie spice instead.